rainmankim/SAP_automation_python/README.md

 I am keeping things simple here to avoid confusion

 In this use-case, I am not using PyAutoGui or OpenCV.
-Those things can be used but Stefan's recorder is much faster in automating SAP-related jobs.
+Those things can be used by all means.
+But Stefan's recorder shortens development time for SAP automation.
 ```